withchristopher/collaborative-notes-hub-287142/database/README.md

 If you need to reset data:
 - Drop tables manually (use the connection above), then re-run the individual statements as needed, or run restore_db.sh with a prepared backup.

-Provisioning summary (executed via psql -c, one statement at a time):
+Provisioning summary (executed now via psql -c, one statement at a time):
 - CREATE EXTENSION IF NOT EXISTS pgcrypto;
 - CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 - CREATE TABLE IF NOT EXISTS notes (...);
 - CREATE TABLE IF NOT EXISTS note_history (...);
 - CREATE OR REPLACE FUNCTION set_updated_at() RETURNS trigger LANGUAGE plpgsql AS $$ BEGIN NEW.updated_at = now(); RETURN NEW; END; $$;
+  - Note: when running interactively, ensure proper quoting of the dollar-quoted body.
+If your shell injects characters, prefer: write to a temp file and run psql -f.
 - DROP TRIGGER IF EXISTS trg_set_updated_at ON notes;
 - CREATE TRIGGER trg_set_updated_at BEFORE UPDATE ON notes FOR EACH ROW EXECUTE FUNCTION set_updated_at();
 - CREATE INDEX IF NOT EXISTS idx_notes_tags ON notes USING GIN (tags);